-Meet up with other young Jewish and Israeli travelers at BINA B'Tzedek House in India.
-Study, take part in workshops and open sessions on a range of topics, enjoy Shabbat together and get involved in local community social action projects.
-The house is open to all and operates as a drop-in center.
+Beit BINA (BINA House) in India is a meeting place for young Israelis and other young Jewish travelers to study, take part in workshops and open sessions on a range of topics, enjoy Shabbat together, celebrate Jewish holidays and get involved in local community social action projects.
+The house is open to all and operates as a drop in center.

 Meet some of the amazing people World Jewish Relief assists in Moldova.
 Visit their homes, visit Jewish community centres, and talk to WJR's inspirational local partners.
-Trips options: Bar/Bat Mitzvah trip (30th Oct 2016 - 1st Nov 2016) and Subsidised Trip for Young Professionals (8th Nov 2016 - 10th Nov 2016).
-For price information, a draft itinerary or an initial chat please contact Hadas Morris: firstname.lastname@example.org.
+Trips options: Bar/Bat Mitzvah trip and Subsidised Trip for Young Professionals.
+For price information, a draft itinerary or an initial chat please contact Hadas Morris: email@example.com.

 Develop technological solutions for unaddressed challenges facing people with disabilities.
 Build the future of open source assistive technology.
 Form a team, identify a challenge facing people with disabilities in your local community, and develop an open source solution that addresses the challenge.

 Volunteer with and learn about innovative programs promoting health care, education and sustainable agriculture.
 Explore the flavors, music and unique local culture in South Africa.
 Tour the country, experiencing sites of historical and cultural significance, and hiking the beautiful landscapes.